 “TS Quality comes with a very extensive set of built-in rules for data quality improvement, saving a huge amount of time,” said Shade.
 “The built-in rules have already been proven many times with other Trillium customers, so you know you can trust them.”

 Of particular value to BA was that TS Quality enabled authorised users to fine-tune supplied rules as well as define custom data quality rules specific to their business needs.

 With the rule sets confirmed, BA integrated TS Quality into its systems.
 Initially deployed in batch mode against legacy bookings data, BA targeted the improvement of its UK, US and Canadian customer address data.

 After standardising, cleansing, validating (including against postal authority files), and then de-duplicating the data, BA was able to load it back into its data warehouse to serve commercial applications across its enterprise with reliable data.

-“Trillium Software is integral to the creation and accuracy of BA’s single customer view,” said Shade.
+“Trillium DQ is integral to the creation and accuracy of BA’s single customer view,” said Shade.
 “It’s essential to customer service, marketing, retention and loyalty and to business decision making.”

-In phase three, the Trillium Software System is enabling BA to monitor data quality metrics over time.
+In phase three, Trillium DQ is enabling BA to monitor data quality metrics over time.
 Dashboards allow both business users and IT professionals to view metrics and rapidly assess, monitor and control the quality status of the airline’s multiple data areas.
 This includes bookings, ticketing, customer and market intelligence data.

-“Using the Trillium Software System, we are building a data-quality firewall,” said Shade.
+“Using Trillium DQ, we are building a data-quality firewall,” said Shade.
 “This ensures only clean customer data resides in our data warehouse and reaches our business processes and systems around the world.”